bobfraser1/packer-alpine/README.md

 This Packer template will build a [VirtualBox](https://www.virtualbox.org) VM (OVA) from an Alpine ISO image.
 Networking is configured for DHCP and an SSH user is created (default `vagrant` password `vagrant`) with sudo privileges.

 **Security Note:** The Vagrant [insecure public key](https://github.com/hashicorp/vagrant/tree/master/keys) has been added.
-You can override `ssh_key` to provide your own secure ssh key.
+You can replace `http/ssh.keys` to provide your own secure ssh key.

 You can customize this login